jaspervdj/blaze-html/website/benchmarks.markdown

 are tied to different webservers.
 Therefore, we measure the time it takes us to assemble the result of a template in memory.

-All benchmarks have been executed on the same machine, an Intel CPU T2080 @ 1.73GHz.
+All benchmarks have been executed on the same machine, a 2 Core Intel CPU T2080
+@ 1.73GHz.

 --- column2